-It's been a busy week to say the least as Creatorbread officially launched and weeks like this make me realize the importance of setting boundaries and the harmful effects of 'context-switching'.
+It's been a busy week as Creatorbread officially launched, and weeks like this make me realize the importance of setting boundaries and the harmful effects of 'context-switching'.

 If you're not familiar with it, it's similar to multi-tasking but the term context-switching resonates with me more than multi-tasking.
 It refers to the mental hurdle of moving from task to task and having to gather context around what you're working on to be able to do it efficiently.